azizbekasadov/aml2025-group-31/PROBLEMSETTING.md

-# Gender Classification from Audio Signal using GNNs
+# Gender Classification from Audio Signals using GNNs

 ## Team members: